tewinget/oxen-core/docs/sent-l2-confirmation/sent-confirmations.md

 Rewards, however, are computed entirely on the OXEN side, and thus being able to advance the chain requires an exact consensus of what the reward is at any given time.

-Oxen nodes thus record the *current* L2 reward rate (queried from the contract) in each block, and verifying this value is part of the duties of pulse quorum validators.
+Oxen nodes thus record the recent L2 reward rate (queried from the contract) in each block, and verifying this value is part of the duties of pulse quorum validators.
 For all the same reasons discussed above, however, this means that it could be a target of abuse by a malicious pulse quorum.

 For example, just after launch, the per-block SENT reward (distributed across all service nodes) to be a little bit less than 23 SENT per 2-minutes (i.e. per Oxen block).
 An adversary controlling a